 So, what can be done?

-How can you reclaim your the storage space on your iPhone?
+How can you reclaim your storage space on your iPhone or iPad?

-The bad news is you can't reduce the amount of space taken up by iOS.
+The bad news is you can't reduce the amount of space taken up by iOS or iPadOS.
 The good news is, you can reduce almost everything else.
 And you have a few options:

-Optimize: Apple's been implementing a "nearline" approach lately where it automagically stores recent files locally but moves older files to iCloud.
+- Optimize: Apple has implemented a "nearline" approach where it automagically stores recent files locally but moves older files to iCloud.
 Both iCloud Photo Library and iCloud Music Library do this for media.
 On-Demand Resources will leave later game levels on the App Store and only download them when you get close to them.
 With iTunes in the cloud, you can even delete local copies of iTunes movies and TV shows, and iBooks, and apps, and re-download them at any time — even stream video while downloading it if time is short and bandwidth plentiful.

 Delete: If you typically take 10 photos or videos to get 1 that you like, deleting those failed attempts can save you considerable space.
 If you don't want to risk deleting anything you think you might want in the future, you can connect your iPhone to your Mac or Windows PC, copy over any photos, videos, movies, TV shows, and music, apps, and then delete them from your iPhone.
 That way, if you ever have regrets, you can go back and reclaim them.